Oct 21st: Arrive at Delhi

 A Note about Hotels in this area: The Hotels in the central parts of Southern India do not offer the world class luxury offered at most destinations in India.
 At Tanjore the options are very few - the best lodging would equate with a Highway motel in the western world.
 At Pondicherry there are a few small boutique establishments with a colonial flavor and one or two small business hotels that are fairly luxurious, but nothing that compares with the luxury hotels in the rest of India.
 Easy Tours routinely monitors these establishments for changes in management and service standards and makes changes as the need arises.
-For guests that require luxury in all their lodging we recommend that you select one of our shorter tours that do not include the central part of South India.
-Talk to an Easy Tours India Specialist for recommendations.
+For guests that require luxury in all their lodging we recommend that you select one of our other tours from the South India Collection.

 The Great Living Chola Temples are a UNESCO World Heritage Site and your day will start with a guided visit to the most amazing example of these, the Brihadishwara

 .
 This awe-inspiring Temple Complex is constructed solely of granite, a material so hard that no architect today, with all our current technology, would even dream of building a structure with the incredible detail and mammoth scale of the Brihadishwara.
 These are just a few of the reasons why this monument is one of India’s most treasured architectural achievements.

 This ancient temple’s crown